-Hunt by Written Permission - This includes private lands where a landowner or organization voluntarily open their land to public hunting on a contact-for-permission basis.
+RESPECT PRIVATE PROPERTY HUNTING BY WRITTEN PERMISSION ONLY LANDHOLDER Hunt by Written Permission - This includes private lands where a landowner or organization voluntarily open their land to public hunting on a contact-for-permission basis.
 Hunt by Written Permission requires the hunter to contact the Landowner and meet in person to obtain written permission to hunt that property.
 Written permission is validated by the possession of a written slip, provided to the hunter by the landowner.
 The Department provides these slips to the landowner at no cost.
 The Hunt by Written Permission program allows for the greatest flexibility for landowners and is our most widely used access program.
-Currently, there are 245 properties, with a total of 574,930 acres enrolled in Hunt by Written Permission contracts across the state.

 Hunt by Reservation - This component of the private lands program launched in 2013.
 It is attractive to many landowners and organizations because it allows access to specific reservation and hunter information via a landowner portal.
 The Hunt by Reservation program is managed through an online registration system where hunters create an account in order to reserve available properties.
 The Hunt by Reservation program allows landowners to manage hunting on their lands, without direct contact with hunters.
-Currently, there are 97 properties, with a total of 103,074 acres enrolled in Hunt by Reservation contracts across the state.